keithpjolley/swsdvolcal/README.md

 ### What's it?
 It's a tool to complement what [VolunteerLocal](https://volunteerlocal.com) provides to an event organizer.
-I recently helped coordinate ~500 volunteers over a weeklong event and had a couple of needs that were not being met.
+I recently helped coordinate ~500 volunteers over a weeklong event and had a couple of needs that were not being met out of the box.
 In particular I needed an overview of when/where I had people signed up and where we still needed to recruit more folks.
 Then, as we got closer to the day of we needed a way of knowing exactly who was supposed to be where and when, plus a way of seeing where we still had holes in the schedule.